Back to the directory

 Expand Bio

 Dr. Hukowicz was named Dean of the School of Continuing Education and Dean of Student Success in 2021.
-She previously served as Dean of the School of Graduate and Professional Studies, Associate Dean of Graduate Studies and Continuing Education, Interim Vice President of Academic Affairs, Interim Dean of Enrollment Services, and Chair of the Education Division at Elms College as well as Administrator of Special Education in the public schools.
-Dr. Hukowicz holds the rank of Full Professor in Education and taught undergraduate and graduate courses in children’s reading and writing for nearly three decades.
+She currently serves as Dean of Student Success and Professor of Education.
+Previously, she served as Dean of the School of Graduate and Professional Studies, Associate Dean of Graduate Studies and Continuing Education, Interim Vice President of Academic Affairs, Interim Dean of Enrollment Services, and Chair of the Education Division at Elms College, as well as Administrator of Special Education in the public schools.
+Dr. Hukowicz holds the rank of Full Professor in Education and has taught undergraduate and graduate courses in children’s reading and writing for nearly three decades.
 She taught in the Education Division for 25 years and served as Chair for 13 years.
-For ten years she participated in the Teachers College Reading and Writing Project at Columbia University, NYC summers and weekends with a focus on children’s writing and the writing workshop process.
+For ten years, she participated in the Teachers College Reading and Writing Project at Columbia University, NYC, with a focus on children’s writing and the writing workshop process.

 Learn more about Elizabeth 'Betty' Hukowicz